Toni500github/customfetch/README.md

 ```

-We use the `config.toml` file, in there we got an array variable called "layout".
+In the config we got an array variable called "layout".
 That's the variable where you customize how the infos should be displayed.\
-You have 5 tags:
+There are 5 tags:
 * `$<module.member>` - Used for printing the value of a member of a module.
 * `${color}` - Used for displaying text in a specific color.
 * `$(bash command)` - Used to execute bash commands and print the output.